-Weekly individual supervision is devoted to the fellow's clinical caseload of individual and group therapy clients, also focusing on case conceptualization.
-Supervision can also cover professional development issues, treatment team functioning, and program development issues.
-As stated above, the weekly hour-long group supervision meeting includes readings on a variety of topics and issues, and includes watching video of therapists from differing theoretical orientations.
-It is meant to foster discussion about treatment, theory, issues around professional identity, systems problems, ethical concerns, etc.
+Weekly individual supervision is devoted to discussion and training opportunities within the Fellow's clinical caseload of individual and group therapy clients, also focusing on clinical case evaluation, clinical and psychological assessment, differential diagnostic determinations, comprehensive, prioritized, and sequenced treatment planning.
+Supervision can also cover professional development issues, treatment team functioning, and program development issues, as well as personal development, career planning, and mentoring.
+Weekly hour-long group supervision will include case presentation and discussion and exploration of current topics in psychology and psychiatry, and may include presentation by subject-matter experts, readings on a variety of topics and issues, and discussing videos of therapists from differing theoretical orientations.
+This approach is meant to foster collegial exchange and discussion around treatment, theory, issues relating to professional identity and career development, program development, systems problems, ethical concerns, and other areas of current relevance, and of interest to the cohort.